jozefg/blog/posts/2014-02-10-types-kinds-and-sorts.markdown

 version of higher order functions.

 Now the step is to ask, what's the "type" of a kind? `* :: ???` the answer is, a *sort*.
-However, Haskell doesn't really talk much of sorts and only has one, `BOX`.
-We can think of things at the kind level having a sort, for example `* :: BOX`, but we can't actually state this in Haskell.
-This means that while the sorts *exist*, we can't really do much of anything with them.
-Perhaps in the future Haskell will grow a few more extensions to enable more sophisticated sorts, until then though, we'll focus on kinds.
+However, Haskell doesn't talk  of sorts and conceptually only has one, `BOX`.
+It is occasionally helpful to think as if `BOX` existed, but we can't actually state this in Haskell.
+This means that while the sorts *conceptually exist*, we can't really do much of anything with them.
+Perhaps in the future Haskell will grow a few more extensions to enable talking about sorts, until then though, we'll focus on kinds.

 Now back to kinds, what does Haskell have in terms of a kind system

  - By default, we have two kind constructors, `(->) :: BOX -> BOX -> BOX` and `* :: BOX`.
  - With `-XKindSignatures` we can actually utter kinds, eg `a :: *`.
- - With `-XDataKinds` we can define our own kinds just like we types.
+ - With `-XDataKinds` we can define our own kinds just like we can with types.
  - With `-XTypeFamilies` we can write type level functions.
- - With `-PolyKinds` we have parametric polymophism at the kind level.
+ - With `-XPolyKinds` we have parametric polymorphism at the kind level.

 ### Data Kinds
 The motiviation for `DataKind`s is that Haskell's vanilla kind system is